Table of Contents Show

 What are the Disadvantages of Buying a Townhouse?What are the Disadvantages of Buying a Townhouse?

 Like everything, though, there are a few downsides to consider.
 The cost of maintaining the townhouse falls entirely on your shoulders.
-There’s no way to share costs with other owners, unlike in a co-op.
+Unlike in a co-op, sharing costs with other owners is no way.

 Pros and Cons of Buying a TownhousePros and Cons of Buying a Townhouse

 In a crowded city like New York, privacy is always a luxury.
 But if that’s a high priority on your home wish list, then there’s no reason you can’t have it, assuming you have the means.
 Owning a townhouse not only gives you greater privacy.
 You also get greater flexibility to renovate without going through a pesky co-op board for approval.
 Nor will you have to deal with a downstairs neighbor making noise complaints.
 But it’s not all smooth sailing.
-Townhouse living also comes with maintenance responsibilities, which can be both a pro and a con depending on how you look.
-Here are the pros and cons to consider when buying a townhouse in NYC.
+Townhouse living also comes with maintenance responsibilities, which can be both a pro and a con depending on the appearance.
+Here are the pros and cons when buying a townhouse in NYC.

 Lots of living spaceLots of living space